 RGI, with support from OCEaN Members, leads the organisation of various in-person events and webinars on topics which address how the deployment of offshore energy and grid infrastructure can align with nature protection and healthy marine ecosystems.
 These events bring together diverse stakeholders to jointly and openly discuss current challenges, identify knowledge gaps, and showcase solutions.

-Recent events include the successful conference Speeding Up Nature Positive Offshore Energy Infrastructure Deployment with WindEurope and a Nature Inclusive Design webinar series, which features Members of OCEaN presenting their experiences applying NID solutions in Europe's seas.
+Event highlights include the successful conferences Speeding Up Nature Positive Offshore Energy Infrastructure Deployment in 2022 and Strong Winds, Thriving Seas in 2024 and the ongoing Nature Inclusive Design webinar series, which features Members of OCEaN presenting their experiences applying NID solutions in Europe's seas.

 RGI is active in creating publications which aim to clarify, create shared understanding, and promote solutions on key issues related to the expansion of offshore wind and grid infrastructure and marine biodiversity protection.
 Since the launch of OCEaN in 2020, many of these studies, reports and discussion papers were published in collaboration with OCEaN Members.

-Highlights include a discussion paper clarifying essential environmental concepts for the offshore wind energy sector, a study reviewing biodiversity data and monitoring needs in the Baltic Sea and North Sea, and a report reviewing key environmental issues associated with subsea cable deployment.
+Highlights include a report on avoidance and minimisation measures for offshore wind and grids, a discussion paper clarifying essential environmental concepts for the offshore wind energy sector, and a study reviewing biodiversity data and monitoring needs in the Baltic Sea and North Sea.

 Finding synergies between initiatives tackling the reconciliation of energy and nature is one of the main tasks of RGI.
 The work that we carry out together with OCEaN Members is of great interest for policymakers and various audiences as it offers a unique multi-stakeholder perspective on offshore developments.

 RGI and OCEaN Members have therefore published a range of statements and recommendations to inspire action from EU policymakers on topics such as better Maritime Spatial Planning and the design of offshore wind auctioning.
-In 2022 and 2023, OCEaN released a joint Statement on an Improved, Robust and Timely MSP Process, 10 recommendations on how to improve MSP to reach EU climate, energy and biodiversity targets and a Statement on ecological criteria in offshore wind farm auctions.
+From 2022-2024, these include a statement on an improved, robust and timely MSP process, a statement on ecological criteria in offshore wind farm auctions, and a statement on achieving nature- and people-friendly offshore wind and grids.

 Learn more in a series of video interviews where we hear from the practitioners putting these measures into action!